marhan/rest-patch-sample/README.md

 [HTTPie](https://httpie.org/doc) is used to call the API.
 Therefore, you need to install it, if you want to use the commands below directly in your terminal.

-There is also a [Postman](https://www.getpostman.com/) collection in doc folder which can be imported into your App.
+There is also a [Postman](https://www.getpostman.com/) collection in /doc folder.

 ### JSON MERGE PATCH - V1